lduesterwald/Ct-Value-Prediction/README.md

 ~~~

 The script takes in the following options:
 * -g --genomes_dir: Specify the directory containing the *.fasta* files to train the model.
 This should be the same directory used for *runKMC.py*.
-The default is the current directory “./”.
+The default is the directory from which the script is run.
 * -k --kmc_out_dir:  Specify the directory to be created by the script for storing the output files produced by KMC containing k-mer frequencies.
 This should be the same directory used for *runKMC.py*.
 The default is “~/<genomes_dir>/kmc_output/”.
 * -s --kmr_size: Specify the size of the k-mer with which to run KMC.
 This should be the same as used in *runKMC.py*.
 The default is 10.
 * -c --csv_path: Specify the path to the comma-separated (*.csv*) metadata file containing the genome_id, testing instrument, and Ct value of each genome in the genome directory.
 There is no default for this option.
-* -o --output_dir: Specify the directory for storing the k-mer DataFrame created by the script.
-If the output directory does not exist, it will be created by the script.
-The default is “~/<genomes_dir>/output/”.
 * -d --df_name: Specify the name that the k-mer DataFrame created by the script will be stored as.
 This must be a *.csv* file.
 The default is "kmr_df.csv".
 * -i --dictionary_name: Specify the name that the dictionary of { k-mer : column number } used to create the DataFrame will be stored as.
 This must be a *.pkl* file.
 The default is "kmr_dictionary.pkl".
 An example dictionary used in the createDataFrame.py script is included in the sample folder.